 Following their seismic victory, UEFA decided that the club wouldn’t compete to retain its title next season.
 Marseille, removed from the glamour of European competition, would also face relegation from France’s top-tier and be stripped of their freshly crowned Ligue 1 title.
 It was a nightmare of epic proportions, principally thanks to one man.

-Bernard Tapie was a businessman from the capital and a politician endorsed by then President of France, François Mitterrand.
+Bernard Tapie was a businessman from the capital and a politician endorsed by the then President of France, François Mitterrand.
 Tapie, the appointed Club President of Marseille in 1987, was the mastermind of dominance in the early 90s.
-Tapie brought finances and an alluring influence to Marseille, which subsequently moulded the club into something that could attract France’s superior football talent.
+Tapie brought finances and an enchanting influence to Marseille, which subsequently moulded the club into something that could attract France’s superior football talent.

 Tapie’s want to win, in the end, was ultimately his downfall.
 As the Marseille squad readied themselves for the Champions League final, the biggest game in the club’s, and perhaps French domestic football’s history, Tapie sought to ensure the build-up to the fixture was a saunter.

 You see, AC Milan had been in five European finals going into the tie, winning four.
 So, the Italians were up on a pedestal; European royalty, if you must – the most recent trophy lift three years prior, in 1990.
 Comparatively for Marseille, the French outfit had appeared in only one, the 1991 heartbreaking penalty shoot-out loss to Red Star Belgrade.